 Despite the fact that it doesn’t come as a full kit with all required accessories, this pump is still a great value.

-8: Clean Dump CDTO Twist-On Portable RV Macerator Pump
+8: Best For Pumping Uphill: Clean Dump CDTO Twist-On Portable RV Macerator Pump

 If you really need an RV black water macerator pump that can move your RV waste a considerable distance uphill, you have to look into the Clean Dump CDTO Twist-On Portable Macerator System.